 Employers cannot take deductions from employees’ compensable time to avoid paying overtime.
-Ohio Overtime Attorney
+Ohio Overtime Attorneys

 Employers cannot deduct from employees’ compensable time in order to avoid paying overtime.
 What does this mean and how does it affect you?

 Compensable time is all hours that an employer suffers or permits to work on their behalf.
 Non-exempt employees are entitled to time and a half (or overtime wages) pursuant to the Fair Labor Standards Act (“FLSA”) for all of the hours they work over 40 in any given workweek.
 Many employers take issue with paying employees overtime because they want to keep their labor costs down, among other reasons.